walterhiggins/pparticle/README.md

 ```javascript
 events.blockDestroy( howl );
 ```
-The `howl()` function only gets called whenever a block is broken.
-Itreceives an `event` and process that event, it get the location of the block which was broken and plays a sound at that location.
+This ensures the  `howl()` function will be executed whenever a block is destroyed.
+It receives an `event` parameter from which it get the location of the destroyed block, then plays a sound at that location.
 This Mod makes use of ScriptCraft's API.
 The `sounds` module is just one of the many modules provided by ScriptCraft's API which you can browse at http://scriptcraftjs.org/api .

 ## Lightning Arrows
 Let's step things up a notch and create a more exciting Mod - one which will add Lightning-Strike arrows to the game.
-When a player shoots an arrow a bolt of lightning will strike where the arrow lands.
-Create a new file in the scriptcraft/plugins directory called lightning-arrows.js and type the following code:
+When a player shoots an arrow, a bolt of lightning will strike where the arrow lands.
+Create a new file in the scriptcraft/plugins directory called `lightning-arrows.js` and type the following code:

 ```javascript
 var cmArrow = Packages.net.canarymod.api.entity.Arrow;